 |Victims w/ reported race||3,765|

 West Virginia arrest records are informative.
-Along with general data like name, address, phone, gender, race, height, weight, mug shots, and fingerprints, they also contain someone’s entire arrest history.
+Along with general data like West Virginia mugshots, name, address, phone, gender, race, height, weight, and fingerprints, they also contain someone’s entire arrest history.
 Each arrest will include the date of the arrest, time, arresting officer’s name, arresting agency, the charges, and disposition.
 Also included will be booking details, bail or bond posted associated with the charges and any pleas.
 Sometimes even attorney names, other accomplices and any vehicles involved will also be on there.

 The crime rate has increased over the past decade in West Virginia, going from 2,157 crimes in 2006 to 2,384 by 12% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any peace officer in the state of West Virginia can arrest someone.
+Any peace officer in this state can arrest someone.
 This list includes state police, sheriffs, deputy sheriffs, any municipal police officer and also campus police officers.
 Any of these have the authority to arrest someone within the state with a valid arrest warrant or without a warrant in certain circumstances.
 Any private citizen can also arrest someone in the state when they witness a felony being committed or they are aware that one was committed and who did it.

 Yes.
 In West Virginia arrests and some convictions can be expunged after complying with a whole list of requirements.
 If the person was arrested but never convicted, they could apply 60 days after the incident.
 If they were convicted of a minor crime, they can apply after a year.
 Felonies cannot be expunged unless they first get a full and complete pardon from the governor.